Fritz X: Usage in combat

 Two merchant ships may have been hit by Fritz X bombs at Salerno, though the evidence is uncertain.
-SS Bushrod Washington was hit by a glide bomb, either a Fritz X or a Hs 293, on 14 September while offloading a cargo of gasoline.
-SS James W. Marshall was set afire by a conventional bomb, Hs 293 or Fritz X on 15 September.
+SS Bushrod Washington was hit by a glide bomb, either a Fritz X or a Hs 293, on 14 September while offloading a cargo of fuel.
+SS James W. Marshall was set on fire by a conventional bomb, Hs 293 or Fritz X on 15 September.
 As with Bushrod Washington, the nature of the weapon that damaged James W. Marshall is uncertain.
 A witness aboard a ship nearby, Joseph A. Yannacci, attributes the attack to Ju 87 "Stuka" dive bombers, which were too small to carry glide bombs.
-While an attack with a Fritz X cannot be ruled out, there is at least an equal case to suggest that, if a glide bomb was involved, the culprit was actually a Hs 293 from II./KG 100; Luftwaffe records show that II./KG 100, armed only with Hs 293 glide bombs, was active over Salerno that day.
+An attack with a Fritz X cannot be ruled out, but there is at least an equal case that, if a glide bomb was involved, it was an Hs 293 from II./KG 100; Luftwaffe records show that II./KG 100, armed only with Hs 293 glide bombs, was active over Salerno that day.

 KG 100 achieved another success with Fritz X while the British battleship HMS Warspite was providing gunfire support at Salerno on 16 September.
 One bomb penetrated six decks before exploding in number 4 boiler room.
 This explosion put out all fires and blew out the double bottom.
 A second Fritz X near-missed Warspite, holing her at the waterline.
 She took on a total of 5,000 tonnes of water and lost steam and consequently all power, both to the ship herself and to all her systems, but although the damage had been considerable, Warspite's casualties amounted to only nine killed and fourteen wounded.
 She was towed to Malta by tugs Hopi and Moreno, then returned to Britain via Gibraltar and was out of action for nearly 9 months; she was never completely repaired, but returned to action to bombard German positions in Normandy during Operation Overlord.

 The last Fritz X attack at Salerno lightly damaged the US light cruiser Philadelphia with two near misses on 17 September.
-This attack is sometimes reported as taking place on 18 September.
-However, according to US Navy records, the cruiser Philadelphia departed Salerno the night of 17/18 September.
-Moreover, according to Luftwaffe records, III./KG 100, the Luftwaffe unit armed with the Fritz X, flew its last mission on 17 September.
+This attack is sometimes reported as taking place on 18 September but US Navy records show the cruiser Philadelphia departed Salerno the night of 17/18 September.
+According to Luftwaffe records, III./KG 100, the Luftwaffe unit armed with the Fritz X, flew its last mission on 17 September.
 Other ships damaged by Fritz-X included Dutch sloop Flores and British destroyer Loyal.